Judicial Selection Coalition

 This program was active from 2006-2010 but is now inactive.

-The coalition is made up of organizations and interested individuals with concern about the current process for selecting judges in Washington State.
-Each organization will consider and act upon proposed initiatives as recommended by representatives through meetings held approximately monthly.
+The coalition was made up of organizations and interested individuals with concern about the current process for selecting judges in Washington State.
+Each organization considered and acted upon proposed initiatives as recommended by representatives through meetings held approximately monthly.

-One of the principal activities of the coalition is sponsorship of www.votingforjudges.org, a nonpartisan information source about all judicial races in the state of Washington.
+One of the principal activities of the coalition was sponsorship of www.votingforjudges.org, a nonpartisan information source about all judicial races in the state of Washington.

 Judicial Selection Coalition Participants

-The following organizations are participating in the coalition:
+The following organizations were participating in the coalition:

 - American Judicature Society